DivyaK751/DivyaK751/README.md

 ---

 ## 📜 About Me
-- **🎓 Education**: B.E. in Computer Science and Engineering, Ramaiah Institute of Technology, Bangalore.
-  - Awarded **Best Outgoing Student (2019-2023)** for academic excellence and leadership.
-  - Secured second rank in my department.
-  - Winner of multiple **IEEE hackathons**.
+- I am a Computer Science graduate with a strong passion for **Machine Learning** and **Data Science**.
+I enjoy solving complex problems, working on large-scale data projects, and exploring how technology can drive innovation and transformation.
-- **🌐 Interests**: Machine Learning, Blockchain, Data Engineering, and Microservices Architecture.
+- **🌐 Interests**: Enthusiastic about **Machine Learning** and its transformative potential across various domains.
-- **💼 Current Role**: Working with AWS, SageMaker, and Snowflake to manage and analyze large datasets (~90M rows).
+- **💼 Current Role**: Data Scientist.
-- **🚀 Fun Fact**: I transitioned from writing C++ programs in high school to building robust ML pipelines and Blockchain applications.

 ---